Climate resilient Community-based Catchment planning and management | 2 Mers Seas Zeeën

 Common challenge

-Climate change is predicted to involve more extreme rainfall events with accelerated loss of topsoil, and hence an increased risk of flooding and drought.
-This increase in natural risks is combined with a low awareness of the impact and risks of climate change.
+Climate change is predicted to involve more extreme rainfall events with an accelerated loss of topsoil, hence increasing the risk of flooding and drought.
+This increase in natural risks is combined with a low awareness of the impact and dangers of climate change.
 Given the high economic impacts of flooding, there is a need to maintain and strengthen adaptive capacity in the coastal hinterland areas.
-New solutions need to be developed and applied to improve resilience.
-In a context of reduced public financing, better, more robust and cost-effective erosion control and flood defenses are needed.
+TRIPLE C project partners gathered around this issue and concluded that new solutions needed to be developed and applied to improve resilience; in a context of reduced public financing; better, more robust and cost-effective erosion control and flood defences were needed.

 Main Achievements